 In August, 2009, when the sales tax rate increase was enacted, it was projected to produce an additional \$759 million in fiscal 2010 and \$900 million annually thereafter.
-Based on the most recently available data, reflecting both the economic recession and the recovery, the Department of Revenue currently estimates that the sales tax increase resulted in additional fiscal 2010 revenues of approximately \$739 million, \$918 million in fiscal 2011, and will result in additional revenues of \$916 million to \$954 million in fiscal 2012.
+Based on the most recently available data, reflecting both the economic recession and the recovery, the Department of Revenue currently estimates that the sales tax increase resulted in additional revenues of approximately \$739 million in fiscal 2010, \$918 million in fiscal 2011 and \$916 million to \$954 million in fiscal 2012, and that it will result in additional revenues of \$945 million to \$985 million in fiscal 2013.